Nic Lenaz: 2025

 In 2025, Lenaz joined the North Queensland Cowboys on a pre-season train and trial deal before eventually earning a full-time contract for the rest of the season.

 In Round 23 of the 2025 NRL season, after spending the majority of the season with the Northern Pride in the Queensland Cup, Lenaz was named to make his NRL debut against the Parramatta Eels.

 On 3 September, he was announced as one of seven players departing the Cowboys at the end of the 2025 season.

 In October he was named in the Italy squad to face Lebanon in Sydney.

+He is currently signed with the Manly Warringah Sea Eagles on a mid-season transfer/supplementary contract for the 2026 season.
+He operates within the club's broader NRL and NSW Cup squad.